Modelzone: Investor buyout and expansion

 In July 2009, ModelZone's new investors sought to "defy the credit crunch" through a buyout led by CEO David Mordecai and non-executive chairman Terry Norris.
 The buyout was the subject of a prolonged negotiation with private equity investor Lloyds Development Capital, who were initially sceptical of Modelzone's long-term growth forecast.
 Indeed, as LDC Investment Manager Miles Frost commented in 2010, "The credit crunch hit in 2008 and backing a retailer was a scary prospect for an investor, especially when Modelzone's sales were declining."

 Despite LDC's initial scepticism, a strong Christmas performance and internal reforms towards the end of 2008 led LDC to reappraise ModelZone's growth prospects and agree an MBO in July 2009.
 This agreement saw LDC invest £5.6 million supported by a further £3.6 million of funding over three years.
-With the MBO complete, in 2010 the ModelZone board began an aggressive expansion plan which saw 15 stores open between 2010 and 2012, including in Scotland and in Wales.
+With the MBO complete, in 2010 the ModelZone board began an expansion plan which saw 15 stores open between 2010 and 2012, including in Scotland and in Wales.

 By the end of 2012 the company had grown to 47 stores, but this "disastrous" expansion would prove to be too much for the company as it entered into administration at the end of the second quarter of 2013.
 In one of their most recent accounts, Modelzone stated: